Tak-Au/Vehicle-Detection/README.md

 I also augment the images by flipping vertical and horizontal.
 I also augment by resizing the image.(Cell 3)
 Once all the images and their class are stored in X_data, and y_data, I used sklearn to split the data to training set and testing set (80% and 20% respectively).

-I train the model using the training set.
-I used 2 epochs.
+I train the model using the training set via 2 epochs.
+I also set validation to .2 so that 20% of the training set will be used as validation so that I can see if the model is overtrained.